 In 1941, Tokyo officials forcibly settled 1,400 Koreans into an unsanitary slum with no kitchens or bathrooms, and brainwashed them with Imperialist ideology in neighborhood cells enforcing mandatory morning worship of the Emperor

-The settlement house in Edagawa, or 隣保館 (Rinpokan), was established ostensibly to support the forcibly relocated Korean population, providing them with a medical clinic, a cooperative store, childcare facilities, and baths.
-However, it appears that the house served more as a mechanism for assimilation and control, promoting “imperialization” among Korean residents, pushing them to adopt Japanese language and customs under the guise of welfare and social improvement.
+In the Edagawa settlement house, the Japanese administration sought to promote “imperialization” among Korean residents, pushing them to adopt Japanese customs and values under the guise of welfare and social improvement.
 This mirrored broader efforts in colonial Korea, where Koreans were integrated into the Aegukban (Patriotic Groups)—neighborhood cells modeled on Japan’s wartime tonari-gumi (neighborhood units).
 These neighborhood cells, comprising about ten households each, facilitated wartime mobilization, resource control, and ideological indoctrination.
 The cells also imposed surveillance and compliance, fostering an environment of coercion and control.

-The settlement house itself became a physical and symbolic extension of Imperial Japan’s colonial dominance.
+The settlement house itself became a physical and symbolic extension of Japan’s colonial dominance.
 While framed as a space for welfare, it functioned as a tool for assimilation, control, and the promotion of imperialist ideologies.
 Forcibly displaced and subjected to poor living conditions, the residents of Edagawa navigated a life shaped by both systemic neglect and the relentless pressures of Japanese imperialization.

 [Translation]